PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

         }
     ```

-## <a name="create-and-handle-a-video-search-request"></a>Video arama isteği oluşturma ve işleme
+## <a name="create-and-handle-a-video-search-request"></a>Create and handle a video search request

 API’ye çağrı yapmak için `BingVideoSearch` adlı bir yöntem oluşturun ve dönüş türünü daha önce oluşturduğunuz `SearchResult` yapısına ayarlayın.
-Yönteminde aşağıdaki adımları gerçekleştirin:
+In the method, perform the following steps:

 1. Arama isteği için URI oluşturun.
-Arama teriminin dizeye eklenmeden önce biçimlendirilmesi gerektiğini unutmayın.
+Note that the search term toSearch must be formatted before being appended to the string.

     ```csharp